TNA Impact! (video game): Gameplay

-Jeff Jarrett drops an elbow on Sting in a pre-release screen shot.
+Jeff Jarrett drops an elbow on Sting.

-TNA Impact! is geared towards a quick-paced, high-impact style of play, with less emphasis on submission maneuvers.
-It supports up to four players at once on a console, with online support—which includes tournaments—currently standing at one-on-one.
-Online play is, however, limited to the PlayStation 3 and Xbox 360 versions.
-Scans of the actual wrestlers were used for the game in place of hand-painted textures to include small details, such as skin texture and specific scars.
-Finishers are accessed by building up the "Impact!" meter displayed on the screen.
-In the same area a color-coded damage indicator shows the condition of characters.
-The game also features mini-games for escaping pin attempts and submission holds.
+TNA Impact! is geared towards a quick-paced, high-impact style of play, with lower emphasis on submission maneuvers.
+It supports up to four players at once, with online capabilities (which includes tournaments) standing at one-on-one.
+However, online play is restricted to the PlayStation 3 and Xbox 360 versions.
+Scans of the wrestlers were used in place of hand-painted textures to include small details, like skin texture and scars.
+Finishers are accessed by building up the "Impact!" meter.
+There is also a damage indicator that shows the condition of wrestlers.
+The game also features minigames for escaping pin attempts and submissions.

 TNA's signature match, Ultimate X, is a playable match type, alongside the more standard Singles, Tag team and Fatal Four Way matches.
 Submission and Falls Count Anywhere matches are also included.
-Eight different venues—including TNA's main home; Florida's Impact!
+Eight different venues—including TNA's main home: Florida's Impact!
 Zone, and arenas set in Japan, Mexico, England, Las Vegas, and locations designed to evoke the independent circuit feel—are available to house matches, with the Impact!
-Zone having an increased ringside area for play and hot spots for player interaction.
-Liverpool Olympia is also a playable arena in the game.
+Zone having an increased ringside area and hot spots for player interaction.
+Liverpool Olympia is also a playable arena.

-Midway introduced downloadable content which enabled players to expand the game, making TNA Impact! the first professional wrestling video game in history to offer this service.
-The first downloadable content was in the form of new wrestlers that players could add to the game, these being Curry Man and Petey Williams.
-These were bought for 100 Microsoft points from the Xbox Live Marketplace and as an extra gift the player could download Mike Tenay free of charge.
-This feature was only available for Xbox 360 and started on November 6, 2008, but the content was initially glitched and made Curry Man come out as Christopher Daniels in his entrance and Petey Williams comes out as A.J.
-Styles and have the model of Senshi in the ring.
-These glitches were later fixed.

 The story mode's main character is a wrestler named Suicide.
-During every iMPACT! episode after the August 2008 version of iMPACT!, the words "whoissuicide.com" flashed on the screen for less than a second.
-On the website, it shows that Suicide is being taken from the game to real life television.
+During every iMPACT! episode after the August 2008 version, the words "whoissuicide.com" flashed on the screen for less than a second.
+On the website, it shows Suicide is being taken from the game to real life television.
 At the Final Resolution pay-per-view in December 2008, Suicide first appeared on TNA programming.
-At Destination X 2009, Suicide competed in his debut match in TNA, which was an Ultimate X match, and became the new X Division Champion.
+At Destination X 2009, Suicide participated in his debut match in TNA, which was an Ultimate X match, and then became the new X Division Champion.